10 Resolutions for Bone and Joint Health in 2019

 Ever worry about falling when you get older?
 It happens.
 A lot.
 Every year an estimated, 3 million seniors are treated in emergency rooms for fall-related injuries, according to the Centers for Disease Control and Prevention.

 Take a fall, and you're more likely to break a bone, develop a fracture, or hit your head.
 And you don't want that to happen.
 So what can you do to prevent bone and joint injuries as you get older?
+Here are some tips on how to keep your joints healthy and strong.

 1. Cut this way, not that way.